The Serpent's Fall

 She pointed at the photograph, remembering the no-touch rule.
 “What a beautiful girl.
 Your granddaughter?”

-“I am already regretting my decision to let you stay,” Jack said while laying down two blankets on the floor for his makeshift bed.
+“I’m already regretting my decision to let you stay,” Jack said while laying out two blankets on the floor for his makeshift bed.
 He turned off the lights.
 “Now go to sleep.”

 “Come on, Jack.
-I’ll be tossing around the entire night, wondering who this mystery little girl is now,” she said.
+I’ll be tossing and turning the entire night, wondering who this mystery little girl is now,” she said.
 “It’s not that I want to pry or anything.
-I just can’t fathom why one would hide the identity of such a beautiful girl.”
+I just can’t fathom why anyone would hide the identity of such a beautiful girl.”

 “If I tell you, will you go to sleep?”